joostvdg/joostvdg.github.io/docs/blogs/jenkins-pipeline-docker-alternatives.md

 * Java project that can start it self, such as [Spring Boot](https://spring.io/projects/spring-boot) or [Thorntail](https://thorntail.io/) (previously Wildfly Swarm, from the JBoss family)
 * able to build either gradle or maven applications

+The project used can be found at [github.com/demomon/maven-spring-boot-demo](https://github.com/demomon/maven-spring-boot-demo/).

 ### Steps

 * configure the plugin for either Gradle or Maven